madchicken/homebridge-comelit-hub/README.md

 - hide_dehumidifiers: boolean - true to hide dehumidifiers to HomeKit
 - hide_power_suppliers: boolean - true to hide power suppliers (aka "Controllo Carichi") to HomeKit
 - hide_outlets: boolean - true to hide outlets to HomeKit
+- hide_others: boolean - true to hide so called "other devices" to HomeKit
+- hide_irrigation: boolean - true to hide sprinklers to HomeKit

 **Note**: When hiding thermostats you will automatically exclude dehumidifiers